 There’s no doubt about it: Filing your business taxes can be, well, taxing.
 The good news is that you may be getting a tax refund.
-If you filed your taxes early enough, you may have already received a check from Uncle Sam.
+By now, you may have already received a refund check from Uncle Sam.

 5 Ways to Spend Your Tax Refund (Wisely)

 Your employees are your best resources, and investing in training your team is a smart way to use your recent windfall.
 Training programs and resources help keep employees productive, engaged, and more actively involved in contributing to your company’s success.
 To boot, employees will feel more valued—boosting morale and resulting in a happier workforce.